roeyhappy/AIoT-workshop/README.md

 3. root_cert is used to identify the server is the real server.
 4. private_key is used to unlock the message that received from servers.
 5. device_cert is used to let server identify the device is the real device.

+### TransmitIoTData()
+This function is used to transmit message to IoT core.
+There are four varibles you need to work with:

++  Your Beautyful work should be under!!!!!!!
+    + groupid = 'which group you are in??'
+    + group_member_count = 'How many members in your group'
+    + member_names = 'you name, you team member 1 name, ...'
+    + blessing = 'what do you want to say, be careful, everyone can see ^_^'
++ Do not cross over me, thanks!!!!!!!!!!!!!!

+1. groupid is the group number that you are in, for example, you are in group 1, you should write your code as **groupid = 'group001'**
+2. group_member_count is the information that you want to tell IoT core how many group members in your group, for example, **group_member_count = '3'**
+3. member_names is the names in your group, for example, **member_names = 'roy, tom, ben'**
+4. blessing is your imagination.

+** Step 3 is done !!!!